 Startup Portugal was formed in 2016 to accelerate the Government’s strategy.
 They were formed as an independent organisation to act as a conduit between Government, startups, corporates and investors.

+I was fortunate enough to speak with Startup Portugal’s director, Joao Borga about the most important lessons as well as the future of Portugal’s thriving startup sector.
 Currently they manage over 40 initiatives, many of which Joao discussed in the interview.
 For a more comprehensive list, you can check out their work here.
 3 years on from the Government strategy announcement, Portugal is on the map as one of the top startup hubs in the world.
-I was lucky enough to speak with Startup Portugal’s director, Joao Borga about the most important lessons as well as the future of Portugal’s thriving startup sector.
+Here are some of the key lessons from building a dynamic startup market through a government led approach:

 1. The Government listened and THEN responded with their strategy